 The Suppressor F31 is a monster of a case.
 The sheer amount of fans that can fit inside such a small case will do wonders for keeping components cool and therefore quiet.
 This case offers features way above its price range.

-Fractal Design have become well known for their sleek, small and feature packed cases.
+Fractal Design has become well known for their sleek, small, and feature packed cases.
 They are on the more expensive side of PC cases but the quality on offer is top notch.

 The Define C offers “industrial-grade” sound dampening in the front and side panels.
 There are plenty of spaces for fans, on the front, three 120mm fans or two 140mm fans.
 The rear can fit one 120mm fan, the top has slots for two 120/140mm fans and the bottom has space available for one 120mm fan.
 This also means radiators of up to 360mm can be installed, giving great cooling potential.

 There are three 2.5” dedicated drive bays for your SSDs and two for 3.5” drives.
 There are two USB 3.0 ports on the front panel.
 CPU Coolers are supported up to 6.7 inches and GPUs of 12.4 inches or less.
 A nice little feature is the PSU and HDD cover that really helps make a build look a lot cleaner.

 Define C is a feature-rich case with a lot to offer.
 Great stylings and well thought out innards really help the case stand out.